-This Ragu alla Bolognese recipe is based on the traditional recipe for this classic meat sauce from Bologna, Italy, used for both pasta and lasagne.
+This ragu alla Bolognese recipe is based on the traditional recipe for the classic meat sauce from Bologna in Emilia Romagna, Northern Italy, which is used for both pasta and lasagne.
 Follow my exacting ingredient list and cooking directions and the result will be a perfect ragù alla Bolognese.

-This Ragu alla Bolognese recipe – or more correctly ragù alla Bolognese – makes the rich and very moreish pasta sauce from the city of Bologna in Northern Italy that is known all over the world.
+Our ragu alla Bolognese recipe – or more correctly ragù alla Bolognese – makes the rich and very moreish pasta sauce from the city of Bologna in the region of Emilia Romagna in Northern Italy that is known all over the world as the hearty, meaty sauce on ‘spaghetti bolognese’.
+(Worth noting: in Bologna, they actually use tagliatelle not spaghetti.)
+This ragu alla Bolognese recipe is used for both tagliatelle all Bolognese and lasagne alla Bolognese.

-It’s a recipe I go to when we’re in need of comfort food and by the looks of things, whether it’s the sub zero temperatures and snowstorms our European and North American readers are experiencing, or the coming of autumn in the southern hemisphere but our comfort food recipes have been the most visited on here in recent weeks.
+It’s a recipe I go to when we’re in need of comfort food.
+And, by the look of things, so do you, probably as a result of the sub zero temperatures and snowstorms that our European and North American readers are experiencing, and the coming of autumn in the southern hemisphere.
+Our comfort food recipes have been the most visited here in recent weeks and we thank you.
 This ragu alla Bolognese recipe will also warm you up.

 Ragu alla Bolognese is one of the most misinterpreted dishes dishes in the world.
 While a carbonara sauce recipe is often abused with the introduction of cream, ragu alla Bolognese has all sorts of crimes committed against this staple of the Italian cuisine cannon.